openrlbenchmark/openrlbenchmark/README.md

     --rc.sample_efficiency_num_bootstrap_reps 10 \
     --rc.performance_profile_num_bootstrap_reps 10 \
     --rc.interval_estimates_num_bootstrap_reps 10 \
-    --output-filename compare \
+    --output-filename static/0compare \
     --scan-history
 ```

 Here, we created multiple filters.
-The first string in the first filter is `'?we=openrlbenchmark&wpn=baselines&ceik=env&cen=exp_name&metric=charts/episodic_return'`, which is a query string that specifies the following:
+The first string in the first filter is `'?we=openrlbenchmark&wpn=cleanrl&ceik=env_id&cen=exp_name&metric=charts/episodic_return'`, which is a query string that specifies the following:

 * `we`: the W&B entity name
 * `wpn`: the W&B project name